-Recreational Opportunities: Recreational activities both on and off campus, are an excellent complement to academic requirements.
+Recreational Opportunities: The university, the city and surrounding areas of the state offer excellent opportunities for recreation.
 The University has facilities for most sports including tennis, circuit training, weight lifting, indoor running, and swimming.
 Utah's four-season climate and spectacular natural beauty offer abundant opportunities for hiking, mountain climbing, backpacking, boating, river running, and fishing.
-Winter recreation is highlighted by some of the best snow and deep-powder skiing in the world with major ski resorts only 45 minutes from campus.
+Winter recreation is highlighted by some of the best snow and deep-powder skiing in the world with major ski resorts only 30 to 45 minutes from campus.
 There are five national parks in Utah as well as many other recreation and natural areas within reasonable driving distance.
-Salt Lake City hosted the Winter Olympic Games in 2002.
+Noteworthy is the fact Salt Lake City hosted the 2002 Winter Olympic Games.